Legislative assistant: Congressional staff

+Personal staff

 Members of the United States Congress (both in the House of Representatives and Senate), as well as most members of other legislative bodies of sub-national subdivisions (states, cities, counties), have multiple legislative assistants who at the basic level are tasked in handling research and briefing (both verbal briefing and written memoranda) duties while legislative assistants that are advanced in their education or careers will advise on issues related to their particular expertise (e.g. education policy, environmental policy, tax policy).
-Often the assignments will be connected to the committee assignments of the specific elected member for which they work for in a semi-political partisan capacity.
-The research, think tank, and library divisions of legislative bodies, such as the Library of Congress and the Congressional Research Service at the national level also utilize legislative analysts and legislative research assistants in providing non-partisan and at times confidential research and advice to members of the legislature and their (immediate) staff while not working directly under the direction, supervision, or authority of a specific elected political-partisan legislator or as committee staff but working on behalf of the legislature as a whole in a non-partisan capacity.
+Often the assignments will be connected to the committee assignments of the specific elected member for which they work for in a semi-politically partisan capacity.

 In most offices that report to a specific legislator, there is one staffer, variously called a legislative director (LD) or senior legislative assistant, who is in charge of all legislative assistants in the office.
 A person holding an internship level position while performing the duties of a legislative assistant is known as a legislative intern.

-Some practitioners have questioned the lack of a federal congressional clerkship program equivalent to the counterpart position of law clerk within the judiciary, finding that few top law school graduates seriously consider becoming a federal legislative lawyer (legislative attorney or legislative counsel similar to that of parliamentary counsel) working as a legislative aid with a license to practice law, a Juris Doctor (JD) degree, or comparable law school education to gain practical lawyering skills after graduation, although positions albeit not in the form of a clerkship, still exist.
+The most common non-intern entry-level position within the personal staff section of the legislative assistance field is the position of staff assistant, who are responsible for all front office responsibilities, answers phones, schedules tours, often supervises the mail program, and serve as intern coordinators.
+A legislative correspondent (LC) is responsible for drafting letters in response to constituents' comments and questions and also generally responsible for a few legislative issues.

+Support agency staff and Institutional staff

+The research, think tank, and library divisions of legislative bodies, as such as the Library of Congress and the Congressional Research Service at the national level also utilize legislative analysts and legislative research assistants in providing non-partisan and at times confidential research and advice to members of the legislature and their (immediate) staff while not working directly under the direction, supervision, or authority of a specific elected political-partisan legislator or as committee staff but working on behalf of the legislature as a whole in a non-partisan capacity.
+They can also be found in other civil service support agency staff positions in legislative agencies.
+In legal matters, the research service employs legislative attorneys and legislative paralegals.

+Some legislatures, like the United States Congress, have offices of legislative counsel, made up of lawyers known as legislative counsel, paralegals known as legislative paralegals, and other support staff that work in a nonpartisan capacity to assist the legislature with the drafting and formatting of laws.
+The most notable is the Office of the Legislative Counsel of the United States House of Representatives.